open-compass/GPassK/README.md

       -w ./opencompass_outputs/ \
       --dump-eval-details \
 ```
-You can check the documentations of opencompass for more useful arguments.
+Refer to the OpenCompass documentation for additional arguments that may enhance your evaluation experience

 # Citation and Tech Report